syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 {% endhighlight %}
 {% endtabs %}

-> You can't restrict while uploading an image as a hyperlink in insert image dialog.
-When inserting images using the link, editor does not allow you to limit the size of the image.
-You could not able to identify the image file size when the image was provided as a link.
+> You can't restrict while uploading an image as a hyperlink in the insert image dialog.
+When inserting images using the link, the editor does not allow you to limit the image size.
+You could not identify the image file size when the image was provided as a link.

 #### Server side action

 The selected image can be uploaded to the required destination by using the following controller action.
-Map controller method name in [RichTextEditorImageSettings.SaveUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_SaveUrl) property and provide required destination path through [RichTextEditorImageSettings.Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Path) property.
+Map controller method name in the [RichTextEditorImageSettings.SaveUrl](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_SaveUrl)  property and provide required destination path through the [RichTextEditorImageSettings.Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Path)  property.

-> The following code block shows saving the image file uploaded to Rich Text Editor using the `Blazor Server App` project.
+>The following code block shows saving the image file uploaded to the Rich Text Editor using the `Blazor Server App` project.
 The runnable Blazor Server app demo is available in this [Github](https://github.com/SyncfusionExamples/blazor-richtexteditor-image-upload) repository.

 {% tabs %}
 {% highlight razor %}